waltermanias/graphql-api/README.md

 If you want to have pre existing data into your database you can run the command below:

+IMPORTANT!
+The database configuration have to set up in your .env file if you run the command outside the Docker container.

 ```
 npm run seed
 ```